iamdb/hifi.rs/README.md

 - Resume previous session
 - TUI can be disabled to use as a headless player controlled via MPRIS

+In addition to the player, there is a Spotify to Qobuz playlist sync tool and an incomplete Rust library for the Qobuz API.

 I've spent [![n hours](https://wakatime.com/badge/github/iamdb/hifi.rs.svg)](https://wakatime.com/badge/github/iamdb/hifi.rs) building this.

 ### Known Issues

 - If left paused for a while, the player will crash when attempting to play again.
-- When resuming and seeking to the spot in the track, mpris does not update with the correct time.
+- When resuming and seeking to the spot in the track, mpris does not always update with the correct time.
 If the player is seeked again the correct time is reported again.
 - UI will freeze during loading of long lists.